fabianmartins/alienattack.workshop/README.md

 ***

-Being inside the cdk folder as shown below, ask CDK to synthetize the Cloudformation specification for your environment.
+Being inside the cdk folder as shown below, ask CDK to synthesize the Cloudformation specification for your environment.

 ~~~
 cdk synth -c envname=<envname> -c suffix=<suffix>